powergun/hsFP/parserss/README.md

 `>>`: value from the previous computation `m a` gets thrown away, but any efffect the `m a` action **had upon the monadic context remains**

+P/963

+> the act of parsing, in a sense, is a means of "necking down" the
+> cardinality of our inputs to the set of things our programs have a
+> sensible answer for.

+(recall the design pattern: parse-dont-validate, the two-phase parsing)

+> you might have a sort of AST or structured representation of what was
+> parsed, but from there, you might expect that AST or representation to
+> take a particular form.
+This means we want to narrow the cardinality
+> and get even more specific about how our data looks.
+> Often this second step is called `unmarshalling our data`
+> Similarly, `marshalling` is the act of preparing data for serialization

 ### A refresher on State

 > any put to the State value would be observable to the next action